gregorwolf/SAP-NPM-API-collection/apis/html5-app-deployer/README.md

 cf create-service html5-apps-repo app-host myApps-app-host
 ```

 If no "resources=" tag is provided HTML5 application deployer will still try to upload files from resources folder.
-If no resources folder is found,the upload will fail.In the resources folder there should be one folder or one zip archive for each application that should be uploaded.
+If no resources folder is found,the upload will fail.
+In the resources folder there should be one folder or one zip archive for each application that should be uploaded.
-In each application folder/zip archive there should be two files at root level: manifest.json and xs-app.json.
+In each application folder/zip archive there should be two files at root level: `manifest.json` and `xs-app.json`.

 For example:
    ```